GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The competent programmer is fully aware of the strictly limited size of his own skull; therefore he approaches the programming task in full humility, and among other things he avoids clever tricks like the plague
+> ### Right now you are a prisoner of each application you use.
+You have only the options that were given you by the developer of that application.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts